dereuromark/cakephp-shim/docs/Database/Uuid.md

 ```

 Note: BINARY(16) would even be more performant, but then you would need to manually hex() and unhex() directly in the database.
-So at this point this cannot be supported yet.
+So at this point this cannot be supported yet here.

+### BINARY(16)

+For this please see `Cake\Database\Type\BinaryUuidType` that is now shipped by default with Cake core.